-(1) A jettisoning of already existing courses would be altogether inconsistent with the diagnosis of the institution's ills in terms of atomization rather than specialization.
+- (1) A jettisoning of already existing courses would be altogether inconsistent with the diagnosis of the institution's ills in terms of atomization rather than specialization.
 The existing courses are by no means perfect; but neither are they fundamentally flawed.
-Additionally, specially created courses and programs which are not interacting with the central research and teaching interests of the regular faculty are courting institutional marginality for themselves and creating a refuge for their students.20 faculty in terms of its central research and teaching interests.
+Additionally, specially created courses and programs which are not interacting with the central research and teaching interests of the regular faculty are courting institutional marginality for themselves and creating a refuge for their students.
+20 - (2) Aspiring as we did to effect lasting change in the institution, and eschewing the possibility of total change, it seemed wiser to engage the faculty in terms of its central research and teaching interests.
 Activities generated because of external financing, closer as they might be to someone's educational ideals, would likely disappear when the external funding dried up.
 Like unusually honest conversations with a hitchhiker, such activities would not likely impact on long-standing priorities.